gavinbm/mylittlearmsim/README.md

 and I thought it was cool so I decided to give it a shot.
 It's not the most efficient or robust system but it's been a fun way to try my hand at writing an "interpreter."

-NOTE: The local testing folder only exists for me to run the simulator in a terminal to make print statements
-      easier to read and so I don't have to start a flask server everytime I want to test something

 NOTE: The stack is a bit buggy as of right now, use sub to grow it, shrink it by adding
       the same number you subbed by (example below) and make sure those are all multiples of 4

+NOTE: The local testing folder contains a version of this app that runs in a terminal but will
+      soon be used to contain unit tests for the functions

+# Features, current and future:

 Completed features:
   - arithmetic (add, sub, mul, no div)
   - mov
   - labels, cmp, and branching (cbz, cbnz, bl, b, b.gt, b.lt, b.eq, b.ge, b.le)
   - grow, shrink, str, and ldr the stack pointer (str/ldr don't work with other registers, just sp)
   - comments (single-line, denoted by "@") get removed and don't mess up code execution

+Future features (hopefully):
+  - str/ldr for registers other than sp
+  - svc, more robust stack, and heap limits
+  - adds, subs, and (bitwise) instructions
+  - printing and handling strings
+  - animated visual for stack changes
+  - recursion

-Sample Programs:
+# Sample Programs:
 These will show most of the features that are completed thus far.

 1) finds the x0th fibonacci number (edit line 2 to change which one) iteratively